 Next you need to watch for the number of flashes when there are no beeps played.

-Obviously first and foremost it means that we shouldnt be entirely relying on eyewitness testimony.
+Obviously first and foremost it means that we shouldn't be entirely relying on eyewitness testimony.
 While it is information that you should take on board, it should not form the basis of your investigating.
 An area as a whole should be treated equal and investigated accordingly.
-It also means that perhaps we ourselves are perceiving an event differently to how it actually happened.
-This works in well with false memories.
+It also means that perhaps we ourselves are perceiving an event differently from how it actually happened.
+This works as well with false memories.
 So if we cannot trust our brains who can we trust?
 Video does not lie.
 I think using a video camera to document an investigation is one of the most essential pieces of equipment you can have.
 It is not there to spot possible apparitions.
 It is there to give you a realistic and unbiased account of what has actually happened.
 You may be surprised to find what you have experienced is a little different to what the camera has caught.
 That's ok, it is just your brain trying to fill in the blanks.
+Perception is NOT reality.

 Did you do the test above?
 Did you see three flashes?
 Postdiction at work!
 (Yes I saw 3 flashes)